Hozukii/linked-blog-starter-md/Physics/B. The particulate nature of matter/B.1 Thermal Energy transfers.md

 # Thermal energy, internal energy and heat
-- **Internal Energy** of a substance is the sum of total random kinetic energies and total potential energies of all the particles inside it
+- **Internal Energy** of a substance is the sum of total random **kinetic** energies and total **potential** energies of all the particles inside it
 	- The word random means that the particles movement are disorder and unpredictable
 - **Thermal Energy** - the energy associated with heat and temperature.
-Thermal energy appears as a result of friction, air resistance, impacts, and other interactions between obects.
+Thermal energy appears as a result of friction, air resistance, impacts, and other interactions between objects.
 - Thermal energy refers to the energy contained within a system that is responsible for its temperature.
 Heat is the flow of thermal energy.
 A whole branch of physics, thermodynamics, deals with how heat is transferred between different systems and how work is done in the process
 	- Thermal energy is a measurement of the random kinetic energy of vibrating particles in an object
 	- Variable $E_{int}$ Unit: $J$